Cmorgan21/terminal-horror/README.md

   | -------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
   | Complete Code and Error handling | Finish all code and ensure a smooth application with no erros from pylint.
 Ensuring all error handling form user inputs and extracting and updating data from spreadsheets is handled clear, consise and gracefully |
   | Complete Readme.md               | Do readme.md of completed project and provide visual exmaples of code and game                                                                                                                                      |

+### The Structure Plane

+- Termianl Horror is a termianl based horror adventure game.
+Allowing users to use their problem solving skills to figure out the entity's nature.

+- The user navigates through the house by typing the room they want to enter, inspecting the items they want to check.

+- The user can backout of each section with a clear concise instruction of pressing 'B'

+- The user can also take out their notebook at any point of the game too using the instruction of 'N'